Robotmurlock/MATF-NI-Mapper/README.md

 ## Mapper - Implementation

-Statistical version of mapper is used for implementation.
+Statistical version of mapper is used for the implementation.
-Idea is to use clustering to partition space into connected components.
+Idea is to use some clustering algorithm to partition space into set of connected components.
 Assume we have N data points x ∈ X, `filter function (lens)` f: X ⟶ R and inter-point distance matrix (explicitly or implicitly given some metric).
 Example: image mapper-example: `point cloud`.
 Algorithm:
-1. **Form cover for range I of function f**:
+1. **Form a cover for range I of function f**:
    - I = f(X);
-   - We can form cover by splitting I into set of intervals S of equal length which overlap.
+   - We can form the cover by splitting I into a set of intervals S of equal length which overlap.
-   - Note: We have two parameters here: Size of set S (_n_) (or length of interval _l_) and percentage overlap between successive intervals (_p_).
+   - Note: We have two parameters here: Size of the set S (_n_) (or length of interval _l_) and percentage overlap between successive intervals (_p_).
    - Example: